sp1d3rino/chat-with-redis/README.md

 ### Let see how does the code work

-**STEP1.** Retrieve all Redis schema information.
-With the following methos we prepare all schema data to submit to LLM.
-In this way the GTP-4o LLM is able to understand where jump into before preparing a query.
+**STEP1.** First of all we need to retrieve all Redis schema information.
+With the following method we are able get the whole redis schema to submit to LLM.
+In this way the GTP-4o LLM will be able to understand where it needs to jump into before preparing a query.

 ```python
 # Function to get schema of hash keys